Great and Unusual Online Shopping

 • Wenol metal polish.
 Writes one Amazon reviewer: "The best feature of Wenol is that it can be used on sterling, plated silver, stainless steel, pewter, copper, chrome, etc. One polish for all your needs.
 You still have to rub and buff, but you can't beat the shine.
 Wouldn't use any other product!"
 It lasts, so you might want to start with a tube of Wenol metal polish.

-• Zwipes microfiber cleaning cloths (used to clean and dust; can be washed and reused countless times)
+• Zwipes microfiber cleaning cloths (use them to clean and dust; can be washed and reused countless times)

 • Gojo orange pumice hand cleaner (cuts grease and oil, so ideal for cleaning hands after working on a car -- also sold at Walmart, Costco, etc.)